-Previous timber, woodworm and damp specialist treatment works have been carried out within the property and it is assumed that all specialist reports and guarantees are available and in order.
+Previous timber/woodworm specialist treatment works have been carried out within the property and it is assumed that all specialist reports and guarantees are available and in order.
 Confirmation should be obtained.

-Some materials within the property may have an asbestos content including textured ceiling finishes.
+Some materials within the property may have an asbestos content including the corrugated cement sheet roof to the garage.
 We have not tested these materials and are not acting as Licensed Asbestos Inspectors.
 These materials should be left undisturbed until advice is obtained from a Licensed Specialist.

 Where defects or repairs have been identified within this report it is recommended that, prior to entering into any legally binding sale or purchase contract, further specialist's or contractor's advice and estimates should be obtained, to establish the implications, if any, on a potential offer to purchase or the sale price likely to be achieved for the property.